-- Passing Praxis Core or CBEST, PDF of scores emailed to email@example.com.
-If submitting CBEST scores, be sure to attach Praxis Core Waiver to email.
+- Passing Praxis Core or CBEST, PDF of scores emailed to firstname.lastname@example.org.
+Test scores need to be no older than 5 years.
+If submitting GRE scores, be sure to attach the Praxis Core Waiver to the email..

 - Passing Praxis II Content Knowledge Exam in either English, Mathematics, Social Studies, or Science (Biological Science, General Science or Physical Science).
-Email PDF scores to firstname.lastname@example.org.
+Test scores need to be no older than 5 years.
+Email PDF scores to email@example.com.

 - Letter of Intent (Uploaded in Grad Rebel Gateway)